-ImageSpec Attribute Туре RGBE header data or explanation Orientation int encodes the orientation (see Section Display hints ) oiio:ColorSpace string Color space (see Section Color information). oiio:Gamma float the gamma correction specified in the RGBE header (if it's gamma corrected).
+ImageSpec Attribute Туре RGBE header data or explanation Orientation int encodes the orientation (see Section Display hints) oiio:ColorSpace string Color space (see Section Color information ).
+We currently assume that any RGBE files encountered are linear with sRGB primaries. oiio:Gamma float the gamma correction specified in the RGBE header (if it's gamma corrected). heif:Orientation int If the configuration option heif:reorient is nonzero and reorienta- tion was performed, this will be set to the original orientation in the file.